 Q. How was it deploying a third-party Delivery Management Software?

 Acommerce: Developing easily configurable software is of paramount importance in today’s business environment.
 The major challenge we find with a Delivery Management Software is that integration with the existing resources.
-Initially we were skeptical in deploying a Delivery Management Software from a third-party vendor.
-But FarEye seamlessly integrated with the existing CRM & ERP, making the operations smooth and efficient..
+Initially, we were skeptical about deploying a Delivery Management Software from a third-party vendor.
+But FarEye seamlessly integrated with the existing CRM & ERP, making the operations smooth and efficient...

 Q: With the Logistics market becoming more & more competitive, what do you think is the game-changer?

-Acommerce: Logistics specially involves lots of admin work and operations intensive.
+Acommerce: Logistics especially involves lots of admin work and operations intensive.
 To make profits or to increase customer satisfaction, companies should deploy a robust Delivery Management Software (DMS), companies must deploy the right mix technology.
 It helps in striking a balance between the cost-cutting and resource allocation.
-It reduces customer response time and increase the workforce efficiency.
+It reduces customer response time and increases the workforce efficiency.

 To drive the Logistics in the ASEAN markets while keeping costs intact., companies should deploy a robust Delivery Management Software (DMS) that streamlines the operations and enhances customer experience.

 Want to be a part of #Happycustomers series?
 Then drop a message here: http://bit.ly/1PeRweA; We shall feature you too :)

 To give more flexibility to the users and help them in saving the time it is very important to have a proper coordination between human and machine interaction and run the processes parallely.

 With the world’s first Business Process Management Engine for Logistics as its foundation, FarEye’s team of experts are now developing machine learning capabilities, Artificial Intelligence and Smart Analytics in order to create a future-oriented technology architecture which is ready for Industry 4.0!